What is a Tummy Tuck?

 - To assist bariatric patients in removing excess tissue following weight loss

 Individuals often select a tummy tuck to correct an out of proportion midsection or to correct a midsection that will not shrink with diet and exercise.
-Ideal patients for tummy tucks should be at a stable body weight, be non-smokers, not pregnant, and have finished child bearing.
+Ideal patients for tummy tuck surgery should be at stable body weight, be non-smokers, not pregnant, and have finished childbearing.

-Tummy tuck surgery is usually outpatient surgery but we want you to spend one evening in a pre-arranged overnight facility.
+Tummy tuck surgery is usually outpatient surgery; it is helpful to have someone stay with you for the first 48 hours to assist with medications, getting up to use the restroom, and other daily activities.
 Immediately after the surgery, gauze and a compression garment are applied.
 Individualized instructions will be given with regard to massage and garments.
 You should prepare for 2 weeks of recovery and wear a garment for approximately 4 weeks.
 Dr. Burgess will encourage you to walk around after surgery.
-Bruising, swelling and aching are likely and discomfort may be managed with medication.
+Bruising, swelling, and aching is likely, and discomfort may be managed with medication.
 Swelling and incisions may cause some loss of feeling in the abdomen.
-It is imperative to avoid any strenuous activity or heavy lifting for at least 4 weeks.
+It is imperative to avoid any strenuous activity or heavy lifting for at least 6 weeks.
 Traveling long distances is not recommended in the first month following surgery.
 Ensure that you attend all scheduled exams following surgery.
-Scars from the procedure will be noticeable at first, but will improve over the next year.
+Scars from the procedure will be noticeable at first but will improve over the next year.

-Results of the procedure are not permanent as gravity, weight fluctuations, and aging continue to play a role.
-Possible complications of the procedure may include unacceptable scars, infection, wound issues, seroma, bleeding, blood clots and other unforeseen risks.
+Results of the procedure are not as permanent as gravity, weight fluctuations, and aging continue to play a role.
+Possible complications of the procedure may include unacceptable scars, infection, wound issues, seroma, bleeding, blood clots, and other unforeseen risks.